Dougherty Comprehensive High School

 Dougherty Comprehensive High School is a four-year secondary school located in Albany, Georgia, United States.
-It is part of the Dougherty County School System, along with, Monroe Comprehensive High School, and Westover Comprehensive High School.
+It is part of the Dougherty County School System, along with Monroe Comprehensive High School and Westover Comprehensive High School.
 It was founded in 1963.

 DCHS enrolls about 869 students.
 The student body is 94% African-American, 4% Caucasian, and 2% of other races.

-DCHS is a Title I school, with about 86% economically disadvantaged students and about 7% with disabilities.
+DCHS is a Title I school, with approximately 86% economically disadvantaged students and 7% with disabilities.

 Dougherty High is the first and only high school in the Dougherty County School System to be under the charter school system to implement the International Baccalaureate Program, starting in the 2008-2009 school year.

-The school colors are maroon, silver and white, and its mascot is the Trojan.

 Early history

-Dougherty High School was built in an effort to accommodate East Albany and the growing number of students from the two military bases located nearby.
-One was a SAC Air Force base, Turner AFB which later became Naval Air Station Albany and the other was a Marine base, Marine Corps Supply Center Albany.
-The school opened its first year in September, 1963 (without a senior class).
-The first graduating class was in 1965.
-"Onward, upward we shall strive, senior class of 65" was the class motto.

-This was before the comprehensive approach to education was adopted.
-Each grade was divided into three levels of achievement: above average, average and below average.
+Dougherty High School was built in an effort to accommodate East Albany and the growing number of students from two nearby military bases.
+One was a SAC Air Force base, Turner AFB which later became Naval Air Station Albany and the other a Marine base, Marine Corps Supply Center Albany.
+The school opened its first year in September, 1963, with the first class later graduating in 1965.
+Before the comprehensive approach to education was adopted, each grade was divided into three levels of achievement: above average, average and below average.

-Dougherty High was an excellent school with above average teachers, most of whom had master's degrees and were tops in their fields.
-The graduation rate was 98%, which was greater than the state average of the period.

-There was a broad spectrum of classes, including math, English, Physical Science, Social Science, Sociology and Psychology, Biology, Industrial Arts and Home Economics, mechanical drawing and shop, music and Language Arts and business administration.
-Sports includes track, football, basketball, tennis, softball, soccer, cross country, wrestling, golf and cheerleading.
-Dougherty High has many clubs and organizations, such as Band, Civitans and Civinetts, Key Club, Anchor Club, Interact, Glee Club, Spanish Club, Future Homemakers of America, Future Business Leaders of America, FTA, Audio Visual and Allied Medical Student Council and Beta Club, Science Club, SkillsUSA and the Thespians.

 The first black students to attend Dougherty High were Brenda Barlow and Shirley Carruthers, both 1966 seniors.
-The closing of the Air Force base and later the Navy base in the late 1960s provided an opportunity for the Douherty County School systems to move a large portion of Monroe High school's largely black student population to the relatively newer Dougherty High School.
-The three-tier class system could no longer be supported, so the Dougherty County School system changed to the comprehensive method of class dispersal.
-In other words, all the students of a particular grade were taught the same thing on the same level.
-Hence Dougherty High School became Dougherty Comprehensive High School.
+The closing of the Air Force base and later the Navy base in the late 1960s provided an opportunity for the Douherty County School systems to move a large portion of Monroe High School's largely black student population to the relatively newer Dougherty High School.
+The three-tier class system could no longer be supported, so the Dougherty County School system changed to the comprehensive method of class dispersal, meaning all students of a particular grade were taught the same curriculum.
+With this alteration, Dougherty High School was renamed Dougherty Comprehensive High School.